Valsalva maneuver: Strength training

-The Valsalva maneuver is commonly believed to be the optimal breathing pattern for producing maximal force and is frequently used in powerlifting to stabilize the trunk during exercises such as the squat, deadlift, and bench press, and in both lifts of Olympic weightlifting.
-Additionally, competitive strongmen often use the Valsalva maneuver in things such as log press, yoke walks, and stone loading, as well as any other strongman movements.
+The Valsalva maneuver is commonly believed to be the optimal breathing pattern for producing maximal force.
+It is frequently used in powerlifting to stabilize the trunk during exercises such as the squat, deadlift, and bench press, and in both lifts of Olympic weightlifting.

 Pain management

-The Valsalva maneuver can be used as a means to reduce pain during lumbar puncture.
-According to Kumar, et. al, performing the maneuver on an awake patient triggers predictable cardiovascular and autonomic responses that can be timed by a skilled surgeon to maximize anesthetic benefit for the patient.
+The Valsalva maneuver can reduce pain during lumbar puncture.
+According to Kumar, et al., performing the maneuver on an awake patient triggers predictable cardiovascular and autonomic responses that can be timed by a skilled surgeon to maximize anesthetic benefit for the patient.

 Regulation of heart rhythm

 The Valsalva maneuver may be used to arrest episodes of supraventricular tachycardia.
 Blood pressure (BP) rises at onset of straining-because the increased intrathoracic pressure (ITP) is added to the pressure in the aorta.
 It then falls because the ITP compresses the veins, decreasing the venous return and cardiac output.
-This inhibits the baroreceptors causing tachycardia and a rise in peripheral vascular resistance (PVR).
-When the glottis is opened and the ITP returns to normal, cardiac output is restored but the peripheral vessels are constricted.
-The blood pressure therefore rises above normal and this stimulated the baroreceptors, causing bradycardia and a drop in BP to normal level.
+This inhibits the baroreceptors, causing tachycardia and a rise in peripheral vascular resistance (PVR).
+When the glottis is opened and the ITP returns to normal, cardiac output is restored, but the peripheral vessels are constricted.
+The blood pressure therefore rises above normal, and this stimulates the baroreceptors, causing bradycardia and a drop in BP to a normal level.